klaytn/kips/KIPs/kip-37.md

 }
 ```

-An example of an KIP-37 Metadata JSON file follows.
+An example of a KIP-37 Metadata JSON file follows.
 The properties array proposes some SUGGESTED formatting for token-specific display properties and metadata.

 ```json
 {